uPiscium/VulkanTutorial/README.md

 # About this repository
 This repositry contains the basic Vulkan examples and tutorials based on the [Vulkan Tutorial](https://vulkan-tutorial.com/).

+In this repositry, I have used SDL3 for window creation and input handling instead of GLFW, which is used in the original tutorial.
+The code is also updated to use C++23 features and the latest Vulkan API.

 # Prerequisites
 - A C++ compiler that supports C++23 or later.
 - CMake 3.30 or later.